OpenNews/opennews-website/what/community/scholarships/index.md

 ### When applications are open

-Our first batch of applications closed on January 13.
-We will have two more applications this year:

-* Applications will open March 7 and close on March 17.
-We will notify all applicants by March 24.
-* Applications will open June 26 and close on July 7.
-We will notify all applicants by July 14.
+Applications are open now till June 26.
+We will notify all applicants by June 30.

+We had two earlier batches of applications this year:
+* Our first application closed on January 13.
+* Our seciond application closed on March 17.

+Please note, we moved up the deadline for this third round slightly in order to notify participants heading to July events.

 ### Who should apply
 * Anyone who is part of the journalism code community such as developers, designers, and data analysts working in newsrooms.